IrohXu/IrohXu/README.md

 - ⚡ Fun fact: ...
 -->

-I will come to NeurIPS 2025 (Mexico City) from Dec 2 to 5.
+I will come to NeurIPS 2025 (Hilton Mexico City Reforma) from Dec 2 to 5.
 Feel free to send me an email for a coffee chat there!

 ### 📫 Research Update